GregorR/ggggc/README.md

 This is more verbose than a conventional type declaration, of course, but gives the GC the information it needs.
 New objects are created with `GGC_NEW`.

+Users may also create their own descriptors, so long as they follow the correct format, in which case the object described merely needs to start with its descriptor pointer.
+Look at struct `GGGGC_Descriptor` for the format.

 Because generational garbage collection requires a write barrier, members of GC'd types must be accessed through the `GGC_R*` and `GGC_W*` family of macros.
 Reading and writing pointer members is done through `GGC_RP` and `GGC_WP`,